-- 1. Which of the following statements regarding the pharmaceutical industry is true? - a.
+- 1. Which of the following statements regarding the pharmaceutical industry is not true? - a.
 Drugs represent about 10% of healthcare costs - b.
-Less than 5% of total pharmaceutical costs are expended on research and development - c.
-Drug costs have been stable over the past 10 years - d.
-Nearly 50% of drug sales are expended on sales and drug promotion - e.
-Profit margins in the pharmaceutical industry tend to be low
+Over 15% of total pharmaceutical costs are expended on research and development - c.
+Drug costs have risen 10-15% per year over the past 10 years - d.
+Profit margins in the pharmaceutical industry tend to be high - e.
+Nearly 35% of drug sales are expended on sales and drug promotion